orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2025.1.md

 In addition, some features improve the deployment of Orbeon Forms, including cloud deployment, and deployment with JavaScript embedding.

+### Language Support

+Orbeon Forms 2025.1 brings major improvements to language support:

+- All languages that were only partially supported before are now fully supported.
+- We've added Polish, Arabic, and Japanese support for both Form Runner and Form Builder.
+- We've also added Catalan, Chinese (Simplified), Chinese (Traditional), Hungarian, and Turkish support for Form Runner.

 ### Pluggable detail page modes

 xxx